Many insurance providers will allow you to avoid the pain of forking out a lump sum to pay for you cover by opting for a

 Finally, you should always compare car insurance policies online to make sure you’re getting the best deal for your money.

 Most insurers, when you start a monthly payment plan, will make you pay a deposit up front.
 This is usually about 20% of the entire policy cost but can sometimes be even higher.

-You should always shop around when taking out a car insurance policy, whatever kind of policy you're after.
-Head over to our car insurance comparison page and we’ll help you find the perfect deal for you, at no extra cost.
+You should always shop around when taking out a Insurance policy, whatever kind of policy you're after.
+Head over to our comparison page and we’ll help you find the perfect deal for you, at no extra cost.
 All you need to do is enter a few details about yourself, your car, your driving history and the type of policy you want.
 Find a deal that suits your needs at a price you like, confirm the purchase and sit back, relax, and enjoy cheaper car insurance.